JatinKishore/Placement_Preparation/INTERVIEW EXPERIENCES/Brillio.md

 # Brillio Technical Interview Experience (On-Campus)

+# Brillio Associate NOC Engineer Interview Experience

+The recruitment process at **Brillio** for infrastructure roles leans heavily on networking fundamentals and logical scripting.
+While the interview specifically targets NOC expertise, candidates should be prepared for potential role realignment during the final onboarding stage.

+---

+## Key Aspects of the Interview Experience

+### **1. Core Networking Foundation**
+* **CCNA Standards**: The initial screening is benchmarked against CCNA-level knowledge.
+Mastering **Routing, Switching, and the OSI Model** is essential to clear the MCQ round.
+* **IP Management**: Expect detailed questions on **Subnetting**, **IP addressing (IPv4/v6)**, and **VLANs**.

+### **2. Scripting for Automation**
+* **Python for Networking**: Unlike traditional NOC roles, Brillio looks for basic **Python coding** skills.
+This usually involves string manipulation or basic automation scripts to manage network logs.

+### **3. Behavioral & Project Probing**
+* **Resume Ownership**: The technical round is heavily centered around your self-introduction and the projects listed on your resume.
+Be ready to explain your specific contribution to any network simulation or setup.
+* **Pressure Management**: The final round is managerial.
+They test your ability to handle high-pressure environments, such as network outages or service desk surges, using situational questions.

+### **⚠️ Critical Note: Role Realignment**
+* Candidates have reported that Brillio may reassign roles during onboarding.
+For instance, those interviewed for Developer or NOC roles may occasionally be placed in **Service Desk** positions based on business requirements.

+---

 ## Last Updated: 08 Feb, 2021

 Brillio visited our college for full-time hiring with a CGPA criterion of 7 and above.